>TOPICS

 Education to prophethood

-The Hindu religion – for Vivekananda synonymous with practical Vedanta – was to become a ‚training for prophethood‚.
-Consequently, at some point, there would be no need for priests.
-Hence, everyone should become his/her prophet, and thus realize the unity of Atman and Brahman.
-For these reasons, Swami Vivekananda was suspicious of the Bhakti cult of his guru Ramakrishna and his unorthodox Tantric techniques.
+The Hindu religion – for Vivekananda synonymous with practical Vedanta – was to become a training ground for prophethood.
+As a result, there would eventually be no need for priests.
+Therefore, everyone should become his own prophet and thus realize the unity of Atman and Brahman.
+For these reasons, Swami Vivekananda was suspicious of the Bhakti cult of his guru Ramakrishna and his unorthodox tantric techniques.

 Bhakti-cult